jedevc/fyp-report/report.md

 from their old patterns of reference that assume a globally accessible variable, to a new pattern of reference that properly accesses each variable that has been made local by interpretation.
-In this case, this would change the function signature to accept a pointer to $a$, and so allow changing the value correctly.
+In this case, this would change the function signature to accept a pointer to $a$ and so allow changing the value correctly.

-To lift a variable, we first recursively find all usages of that variable in each block, and detect all the ways in *how* it is used, recording these as "usage captures", and collecting them for later.
+To lift a variable, we first recursively find all usages of that variable in each block, detecting all the ways it is accessed, recording these as "usage captures" and collecting them for later.
 These captures record the exact pattern of reference, such as if it is addressed (with the address of operator), dereferenced, or indexed into, as well as any compound of the above.
 Along with these expression types, we also define an implicit "virtual"